robindanzinger/chadojs/readme.md

 ## setup chadojs

 ### busterjs
-create a new file (e.g.: buster-chado.js) in your test director and add the following lines.
+create a new file (e.g.: buster-chado.js) in your test directory and add the following lines.
 ```js
 var chado = require('chado');
 var fs = require('fs');